 Human activities, such as construction and coastal development, can significantly alter the natural interplay of wind and water.
 This can lead to:

-• Increased erosion due to disruption of natural processes.
+• Increased erosion due to disruption of natural processes, such as building seawalls that reflect wave energy and scour the beach.

 Conclusion

-Understanding the interplay of wind and water in shaping coastal landforms is vital for environmental education.
+Understanding the interplay of wind and water in shaping coastal landforms is vital for environmental education, coastal management, and climate adaptation.
 By exploring these processes, students and teachers can gain insight into the dynamic nature of our coastlines and the importance of preserving these environments.
+Coastal systems are not static—they respond to changes in climate, sea level, and human activity on timescales from hours to centuries.

 As we continue to study coastal geography, it is crucial to consider the impacts of climate change and human activity on these delicate ecosystems.
+Rising sea levels, stronger storms, and altered wind patterns will accelerate erosion and reshape shorelines.
 By fostering awareness and appreciation for coastal processes, we can better protect our natural heritage for future generations.
+The story of a coastline is written in the sand and rock by the persistent forces of wind and water—reading that story is the first step toward responsible stewardship.
+For further reading, consult resources such as NOAA's National Ocean Service and USGS publications on coastal erosion.